Mubi North: Precipitation

 A day is considered to be wet if there has been at least 0.04 inches of liquid or liquid-equivalent precipitation.
 Throughout the year, there are huge variations in the likelihood of rainy days in Mubi.

 In the 4.5-month-long wetter season, which runs from May 18 to October 4, there is a greater than 43% chance that any given day would be rainy.
 With an average of 26.3 days with at least 0.04 inches of precipitation, August is the month with the most rainy days in Mubi.

 From October 4 to May 18, the dry season lasts 7.5 months.
-With an average of 0.0 days with at least 0.04 inches of precipitation, January is the month with the fewest wet days in Mubi.
+With an average of no days with at least 0.04 inches of precipitation, January is the month with the fewest wet days in Mubi.

 We categorize wet days into those that include snow, rain, or a combination of the three.
 In Mubi, August has an average of 26.3 days of rain, which is the most of any month.
 This classification shows that rain alone is the most frequent type of precipitation throughout the year, with a high likelihood of 87% on August 18.